-The governing body itself cannot either exclude a child or extend the exclusion period made by the Head Teacher.
+The governing body itself cannot either suspend or exclude a child or extend the suspension period made by the Head Teacher.

 The governing body has a discipline committee which is made up of between three and five members.
-This committee considers any exclusion appeals on behalf of the governors.
+This committee considers any appeals on behalf of the governors.

-When an appeals panel meets to consider an exclusion, they consider the circumstances in which the child was excluded, consider any representation by parents and the Local Authority, and consider whether the child should be reinstated.
+When an appeals panel meets to consider an exclusion or suspension, they consider the circumstances for which the action was taken, consider any representation by parents and the Local Authority, and consider whether the child should be reinstated.